EighteenZi/rocksdb_wiki/Basic-Operations.md

 Since one of the goals of RocksDB is to have different parts of the system easily pluggable, we support different implementations of both memtable and table format.
 You can supply your own memtable factory by setting <code>Options::memtable_factory</code> and your own table factory by setting <code>Options::table_factory</code>.
 For available memtable factories, please refer to <code>rocksdb/memtablerep.h</code> and for table factores to <code>rocksdb/table.h</code>.
 These features are both in active development and please be wary of any API changes that might break your application going forward.

-You can also read more about memtables here:
+You can also read more about memtables [here](https://github.com/facebook/rocksdb/wiki/RocksDB-Basics#memtables).

-<a href="https://github.com/facebook/rocksdb/wiki/Rocksdb-Architecture-Guide#memtables">Memtables wiki</a>

 ## Performance